How to run a hybrid all-hands meeting

 3 things to keep in mind for a successful hybrid all-hands meeting

-1. Have a host
+1. Assign a host

-3. Break it up with breaks and activities
+3. Break it up with engagement

 Final remarks